 If your health is good overall and you have fainted only once, you probably don’t need to see a doctor.
 However, if you have no prior history of fainting and have fainted multiple times, your doctor will want to determine if an underlying medical condition is the cause.

 Tell your doctor about the specific circumstances of your fainting spell, such as what you were doing and how you felt immediately before fainting.
-Be prepared to give your doctor a complete medical history, including information about previously diagnosed conditions, as well as any prescription and over-the-counter medications you take.
+Be prepared to give your doctor a complete medical history, including information about previously diagnosed conditions and any prescription and over-the-counter medications you take.

-Depending on the findings from a physical examination, your doctor may order additional testing, including blood tests to check for chemical imbalances and anemia.
+Depending on the findings from a physical examination, your doctor may order additional tests.
+Your doctor may order blood tests to check for chemical imbalances and anemia in particular.
 Tests to check for heart problems include:

-- an echocardiogram (uses sound waves to produce a moving picture of your heart)
+- echocardiogram, which is a test that uses sound waves to produce a moving picture of your heart

-- an electrocardiogram (ECG) (a test that records the electrical activity of your heart)
+- electrocardiogram (ECG), which is a test that records the electrical activity of your heart

-- an electroencephalogram (EEG) (a test that measures the electrical activity of your brain)
+- electroencephalogram (EEG), which is a test that measures the electrical activity of your brain

 Treatment for fainting will depend on your doctor’s diagnosis.
-If there are no underlying medical conditions that are causing you to faint, treatment is generally not required, and the long-term outlook is good.
+If there are no underlying medical conditions that are causing you to faint, you generally won’t need treatment and the long-term outlook is good.

 Written by: Ann Pietrangelo